nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23062](https://jira.nuxeo.com/browse/NXP-23062).

+#### Add a Comment While Updating a Document Through the REST API {{since '9.3'}}

+An update comment can now be passed through the `Update-Comment` header when updating a document through the REST API.
+Comment will be added to the Audit log.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23319](https://jira.nuxeo.com/browse/NXP-23319).

 #### Jersay client handler {{since '9.3'}}

 REST API Client handler now uses Apache's Jersey implementation while it was using the JDK one previously.
 It provides stricter behaviors leading to better resilience.